feathersjs/docs/getting-started/readme.md

 - **Logging** - Feathers comes with a very simplistic logger that has sane defaults for production.
 However, it is easily swappable to allow you to customize to your needs.

 ### First Class Websockets
-Most real-time frameworks only emit messages over websockets.
+Most real-time frameworks only clients to **receive** messages over websockets.
 You interact with your server over REST and then receive events over websockets.
 Feathers allows you to **send** and **receive** data over websockets, so you could even remove REST altogether and simply use websockets to communicate with your app.

 ## Built on the Shoulders of Giants
 Because we utilize some already proven modules, we spend less time re-inventing the wheel, are able to move incredibly fast, and have small well-tested, stable modules.